- You are here:

 Philip is the author of the Bradt guidebook to Malawi.

 Around 500 buffalo and 250 elephant are thought to be resident in Vwaza Marsh Wildlife Reserve, along with small numbers of leopard and probably lion.
-Lake Kazuni, which stands at the entrance gate, feels like the heart of the park in wildlife-viewing terms.
+Lake Kazuni, which lies at the entrance gate, feels like the heart of the park in wildlife-viewing terms.
 Hippos and crocodiles are a constant presence here, along with a good variety of waterbirds.
 It’s not unusual to see up to 100 elephants drinking or bathing in the lake, while buffalo lurk nearby on the floodplains.

 Wildlife Highlights